CaptainCrowbar/crow/docs/xml.md

   entities.
 In the absence of this option, only the five standard XML character entities are recognised(`&amp; &lt; &gt; &quot; &apos;`).
 Besides parsing, this also affects the `decode_text()` function.
-* `Options::comments` -- Keep comments when parsing.
-In the absence of this option, the parsed XML tree will not contain any comment node.
-This does not prevent user from inserting them explicitly.
-* `Options::encoded` -- The input text is assumed to be already encoded.
-This option only affects the `Text::make()` function; it has no effect on parsing.

 ```c++
 enum class NodeType: int {